PacketParker/CordArr/README.md

 <br>
 <br>

 If you have any questions, feel free to email at [contact@pkrm.dev](mailto:contact@pkrm.dev).
-Thank you for checking out Guava, and happy coding.
+Thank you for checking out CordArr, and happy coding.